Ren Harman: So this is Ren Harman. The date is May 21, 2015 at about 2:05 PM.

 about a week later I got a call from Dr. Newman and he said, "I'm going to give

-what you want to do, go back home on the farms," which is effectively what I did.
+00:08:00finish as a civilian and follow your own dictate systemwhat you want to do, go back home on the farms," which is effectively what I did.

 Ren: Right.